iReligion/AntiSwear/README.md

 # AntiSwear
-## A Minecraft plugin for versions 1.8 - 1.12.

 This is a lightweight plugin that blocks swearing on your server.
 It replaces swear words with asteriks (*).